 Prerequisite: Not open to students in the first year without consent of the Department.
 POLI 200 recommended.

-POLI 388-3 (3-0) 15 weeks Politics and Global Trade - I
+Politics and Global Trade - I

 Democracy; the technological imperative; trade and ethics; international trade regimes and their politics.

 Note: admission restricted to senior level students in University Transfer and Business Administration Programs, or by consent of the Department.